w3c/wot-usecases/USE-CASES/README.md

 ## How to submit use cases

 Please submit your use cases to using a GitHub issue with the provided Use Case template.
-  - A Pull Request is preferred if you are a member of the WoT IG or WG.
-For external collaborators, issues are the only way to submit Use Cases.

 ## After approval by the Use Cases TF